-If you’ve been following me any length of time, you know that my favorite bookkeeping software is Quickbooks Online (QBO).
-In fact, it’s really the only software I will even work with anymore.
-And today, I’m here to walk you through exactly how to get started with Quickbooks Online in order to simplify your bookkeeping.
+If you've been following me any length of time, you know that my favorite bookkeeping software with Quickbooks Online (QBO).
+In fact, it's really the only software I will even work with anymore.
+And today, I'm here to walk you through exactly how to get started with Quickbooks Online in order to simplify your bookkeeping.

 So, grab your favorite coffee, get comfortable, and let’s get started.

-Choose the Right Subscription Level
+Choosing the Right Subscription Level

 QBO offers several different subscription levels, and the right one for your boutique will depend on what you want the software to do for you.
 You can get a high level overview of the different levels & prices here, and I'll point out some of the important things to consider before you make your decision.